 Pronunciation of 'Echinopsis'

-The word 'Echinopsis' refers to a genus of cacti native to South America, known for their large, colorful flowers.
-Pronounced as 'eh-ki-NOP-sis' in English, with stress on the second syllable.
+The word 'Echinopsis' refers to a genus of cacti native to South America.
+It is pronounced as 'eh-kee-NOP-sis' or 'eh-kai-NOP-sis' in English, depending on regional variations.

-The word 'Echinopsis' originates from Greek, where 'echinos' means 'hedgehog' and 'opsis' means 'appearance', referring to the spiny nature of the cactus.
+The word 'Echinopsis' originates from Greek, where 'echinos' means 'hedgehog' or 'spiny' and 'opsis' means 'appearance', referring to the spiny nature of these cacti.

 Pronunciation Details